-Our fiscal 2015 did have several positive developments.
-One such development was a beneficial modification of our five-year work commitment, which now takes into account new technologies and developments in the Cooper Basin.
-We also received an extension of the work commitment relating to the License for a second time.
-The details of these developments are discussed herein.
-The modification and extension of the work commitment early in our fiscal 2015 reduced our obligations under the work commitment.
-The changes to and two extensions of the work commitment are allowing us additional time to pursue capital raising transactions or procure a major joint venture partner, and perhaps benefit from a recovery in the price of oil.
+Our fiscal 2016 did have several positive developments.
+One such development was an extension of our year two of the five-year work commitment relating to the License from April 26, 2016 to April 26, 2017.
+The one-year extension of the work commitment allows us additional time to pursue capital raising transactions or procure a major joint venture partner, and perhaps benefit from a recovery in the price of oil.
 Moreover, one benefit of lower oil and gas prices is that the costs of third party service providers (such as seismic firms and contract drillers) have declined significantly as well, creating a more favorable business environment when we are able to take advantage of it.

-Even though we have not completed a major capital raising under acceptable/attractive terms, we still have regular and ongoing payments and expenditures.
+Moreover, on May 27, 2016, we completed a debt financing transaction that provides to us funds to commence our 3D seismic survey and complete a significant portion of it, while also providing operating capital for a number of months.
+This financing is discussed in the section captioned "Recent Financing" below.
+We will continue to seek a major capital transaction on acceptable/ attractive terms for the development of the Prospect.
+While we are seeking this transaction, we still have regular and ongoing payments and expenditures.
 These payments and expenditures and non-payment consequences (which could be materially adverse to our interests) are discussed in detail herein.
 So far we have been successful in satisfying or deferring the most important of these payments and expenditures, and we expect to continue to do so in the future.
 However, while we have been successful in this regard to date, we have no assurance that we will continue to be successful in this regard in the future.

 In the remainder of this Report, Australian dollar amounts are prefaced by "AU\$" while United States dollar amounts are prefaced simply by "\$" or (when used in close proximity to Australian dollar amounts) by "US\$."
 When United States dollar amounts are given as equivalents of Australian dollar amounts, such United States dollar amounts are approximations only and not exact figures.
-During the past year, that exchange rate has varied from a low of US\$1.00/AU\$1.057 to a high of US\$1.00/AU\$1.308.
+During the past year, that exchange rate has varied from a low of US\$1.00/AU\$1.2312 to a high of US\$1.00/AU\$1.4562.
+At the close of our fiscal year on February 29, 2016 the exchange rate was US\$1.00/AU\$1.4006.